 - Exposure to the culture and social fabric of Francophone and Indigenous communities

 - Access to the most advanced, state-of- the-art technologies in the industry

 - Travel support and accommodation for rotations away from residents’ home base

 The Amazing Race Canada Visits Health Sciences North in Sudbury

-Dr. Rob Anderson, NOSM Associate Professor and Medical Lead of the Health Sciences North (HSN) Simulation Lab had a key role in an episode of the popular television show, The Amazing Race Canada.
+Dr. Rob Anderson, NOSM U Associate Professor and PGME Dean (and previously the Medical Lead of the Health Sciences North (HSN) Simulation Lab) had a key role in an episode of the popular television show, The Amazing Race Canada.
 When the show made a stop in Sudbury, contestants had to perform a CPR challenge at HSN’s Simulation Lab, located at the Sudbury Outpatient Centre.